felipepimentab/tiresias-fw/README.md

 ## ☕️ Introduction

-Welcome to the **Tiresias Firmware** repository!
-This repository contains the source code and associated files for the firmware used in the [Tiresias Project](https://tiresias-docs.vercel.app), a Brazilian research initiative conducted at [EESC-USP](https://www.eesc.usp.br/) by MSc students.
-The goal of the Tiresias Project is to develop a free and open-source national technology for hearing aid applications using off-the-shelf components.
+Welcome to the **Tiresias Firmware** repository.
+This repository contains the source code and associated files for the firmware used in the [Tiresias Project](https://tiresias-docs.vercel.app), a Brazilian research initiative conducted at [EESC-USP](https://www.eesc.usp.br/) by MSc and PhD students.
+The goal of the Tiresias Project is to create a free and open-source development platform for hearing aid applications targeting truly wearable resource-constrained devices.

 The firmware is designed for the Nordic Semiconductor's [nRF5340 SoC](https://www.nordicsemi.com/Products/nRF5340), running the [Zephyr RTOS](https://www.zephyrproject.org), and integrating the Analog Devices' [ADAU1787 audio codec](https://www.analog.com/en/products/adau1787.html).